jano-wol/cmake-loki/README.md

 The client code, which is relying on Loki library, can be found in ./source/test
 After the build step, the compiled executables can be found in ./build/release/test/bin

-# Warning fixes in Loki library
+# Warning and depricate fixes in Loki library
-Modern compilers generate a few warnings during compiling the Loki library.
-In cmake-loki a few very simple fixes were added to Loki library to resolve these warnings.
+Modern compilers generate a few warnings and depricate errors during compiling the Loki library.
+In cmake-loki a few very simple fixes were added to Loki library to resolve these problems.
 The full list of changes can be found by searching in the codebase for:
-// WARNING_FIX!
+// LOKI_CHANGE!
 ORIGINAL CODE
-It is perfectly possible to overwrite folder ./source/ext/loki/loki by the original Loki library (available at https://github.com/dutor/loki).
-A few warnings will pop up, but the cmake-loki repo should still work after the change.

 # Compilers
 The default compiler of cmake-loki is g++.
 Clang is also perfectly fine to compile the codebase of the repo,